 Services We Provide

-This article covers services provided by Computer Services to the Computer Science Department
+This article covers the list of services provided by the Computer Services Recharge Center.

 Services We Provide

-The Department of Computer Science’s Computer Services (CS2) provides a wide variety of services for its users.
-Most of these services are either unavailable from ITS or OASIS, or only available on a fee for service basis.
-Even when services are available from ITS or OASIS, CS2 provides a substantially higher level of customization to meet the department’s specialized research and education needs.
+The Department of Computer Science’s Computer Services (CS2) team provides a wide variety of research computing support for its users.
+This mostly includes deploying and managing the over 800 servers and workstations in the department.
+CS2 is tasked with providing a high level of research computing customization to meet the department’s specialized research and education needs.
 Examples of these services are given below.

 Service